Tatneft: Controversies

 Tatneft has an ongoing dispute with the Government of Ukraine over control in Ukrtatnafta, an owner of the Kremenchuk oil refinery.
-Ukrainian state-owned energy company Naftogaz Ukrainy owns 43.1% of shares in Ukrtatnafta, Tatneft owns 8.6% and Government of Tatarstan owns 28.8%.
-18% of the shares were transferred to two offshore companies allied with Tatneft, transaction which was not recognized by Ukrainian authorities.
-According to the court decision, these share were handed over to Naftogaz and in October 2007, there was a management change, which is not recognized by Tatneft.
-In March Tatneft filed international arbitration against Ukraine.
+Ukrainian state-owned energy company Naftogaz Ukrainy owns 43.1% of shares in Ukrtatnafta, Tatneft owns 8.6% and the Government of Tatarstan owns 28.8%.
+18% of the shares were transferred to two offshore companies affiliated with Tatneft, a transaction that was not recognized by Ukrainian authorities.
+According to the court decision, these shares were transferred to Naftogaz.
+In October 2007, a management change occurred, which is not recognized by Tatneft.
+In March, Tatneft filed an international arbitration against Ukraine.

 On 9 July 2008, after signing an agreement between the United States and the Czech Republic to host a tracking radar for an antiballistic missile system, Tatneft reduced oil supplies through the Druzhba pipeline to the Czech Republic.
 Tatneft said that it re-routed volumes from the Czech Republic to Turkey due to better prices.
-Although officially the linkage between reduction of oil supplies and the radar agreement was not claimed, it was suspected.
+Although officially the linkage between the reduction of oil supplies and the radar agreement was not claimed, it was suspected.

-Assets of Tatneft in Ukraine were seized in May 2022, following the 2022 Russian invasion of Ukraine.
+Assets of Tatneft in Ukraine were seized in May 2022, following the Russian invasion of Ukraine.

 Ecology

-In 2013, TatNIPIneft, the Tatar Oil Research and Design Institute devised a new technology called SSG-VUKSZHS, which increases the depletion of oil reservoirs using a composition based on silica gel.
-The technology has been applied by Tatneft to enhance the recovery of oil, after winning the Grand Prix for best exhibit, engineering design or technical solution at the XX International Oil and Gas Exhibition 2013 held in Baku, Azerbaijan, in June.
+In 2013, TatNIPIneft, the Tatar Oil Research and Design Institute, developed a new technology called SSG-VUKSZHS, which enhances the depletion of oil reservoirs by utilizing a composition based on silica gel.
+The technology has been applied by Tatneft to enhance the recovery of oil, after winning the Grand Prix for best exhibit, engineering design, or technical solution at the XX International Oil and Gas Exhibition 2013 held in Baku, Azerbaijan, in June.